hasibhu/UniversityManagementSystem/README.md

 13.

 ## interface > Schema > Model > DB Query
+#### IRCS
+* Request hits route and then route calls controller, controller calls service, and service will handle buiness ligic.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: